Your options for legal or financial advice on divorce or dissolution

 Pros and cons of using a solicitor

-- A solicitor may give you information about your financial entitlement that you would not otherwise be aware of.
-If your ex-partner will not negotiate with you, using a solicitor may be more effective than trying to sort it out directly.
+- A solicitor might give you information about your financial entitlement that you would not otherwise be aware of.
+If your ex-partner will not negotiate with you, using a solicitor might be more effective than trying to sort it out directly.
 Most solicitors offer fixed-fee services or capped rates, which can be cost effective.

 - A solicitor can be very expensive, although costs will vary depending on the law firm, where it is based and how complicated your divorce or dissolution is.